dell/csm-docs/content/docs/csidriver/installation/helm/powermax.md

 - Kubernetes External Resizer, which resizes the volume
 - (optional) Kubernetes External health monitor, which provides volume health status
 - (optional) Dell CSI Replicator, which provides Replication capability.
+- (optional) Dell CSI Migrator, which provides migrating capability within and across arrays
+- (optional) Node rescanner, which rescans the node for new data paths after migration

 The node section of the Helm chart installs the following component in a _DaemonSet_ in the specified namespace:
 - CSI Driver for Dell PowerMax